 Plastic Surgery Anesthesia Options

-If you need to have anesthesia, the type that is used will depend on the procedure, your medical history, and the assessment of Toronto plastic surgeon Dr. Lawrence Tong and the anesthesia team.
+If you need to have anesthesia, the type that is used will depend on the procedure, your medical history, and the assessment of plastic surgeon Lawrence Tong, MD and his anesthesia team.

 There may be cases where there is more than one type of appropriate anesthesia for your particular procedure.
 In those instances, you will be able to choose.
 The underlying principle is for you to have your surgery in a setting where your comfort and safety take precedence above all else.